 Smell: A very dark smell escapes from the glass, which partly reminds me of Pusser's Gunpowder Proof but also of Black Tot 50.
 I first notice molasses, lots of liquorice and burnt sugar.
 The smell seems stale, there is some cold coffee, a slight medicinal note (some disinfectants smell of it) and smoked wood with a hint of wood varnish.
 You can smell that the rum is strong and earthy.
 In addition to the slightly medicinal note, a fruity note of dried fruits, especially blueberries, is noticeable.
 The fruit appears overripe or rotten in this composition.

 I expected something similar from this rum, it met my expectations.
 That stale and dark aroma seems to be overaged however.
-If that were a modern pussers blend, I would have pointed out a few wrong aromas.

 Taste: The taste starts slightly sweet with burnt sugar, some molasses and liquorice.
 It has very dark aromas and seems earthy.
 Tannins with a slight bitterness take over the taste.
 The rum quickly increases in spice and brings out old, wet wood.
 It tastes earthy in the middle, dried fruits with blueberries can be found in the background.
 The finish is sharp and long with wood, tannins and earthy barrel notes.
 Blueberries are again in the background.